semgrep/semgrep-docs/docs/supported-languages.md

 - Interfile analysis by default also includes interprocedural analysis.
 Java, JavaScript, and TypeScript all havae both interfile and interprocedural analysis support.
 - Apex programming language has interprocedural analysis support in Semgrep Pro Engine, but it is not supported by Semgrep OSS Engine.
 :::

-To install and run Semgrep Pro Engine, see [Semgrep Pro Engine overview](/semgrep-code/semgrep-pro-engine-intro/).

 The analysis types that Semgrep Pro Engine offers compared to Semgrep OSS Engine are the following: